jjay1288/NetworkAttackProject/README.md

 ##### C) Obtaining root access

-​	We will switch back to the console driven msfconsole, and redo our attack to get a better terminal experience.
+​	We will switch back to the console driven msfconsole, and rerun our exploit to obtain a better terminal experience.
 By executing the following lines on our terminal, we can find some valuable information about the system.

 ```bash
 uname -a